 The Company's 2011 Equity Incentive Plan (the "Plan"), which was approved by shareholders on November 15, 2011, permits the grant of share options to its employees for up to an aggregate of 42,750 shares of common stock.
 Provisions of the plan indicate option awards are generally granted with an exercise price equal to the market price of the Company's common stock at the date of grant with vesting periods defined by the Board of Directors.
 The fair value of options awarded is estimated on the date of grant using a closed form option valuation (Black-Scholes) model.
-As of June 30, 2020 and 2019, no grants of stock options related to the Plan have occurred and thus no compensation expense has been recognized related to the Stock options for the years ended June 30, 2020 and 2019.
+As of June 30, 2021 and 2020, no grants of stock options related to the Plan have occurred and thus no compensation expense has been recognized related to option grants for the years ended June 30, 2021 and 2020.

 The Plan also provides for the issuance of up to 17,100 restricted shares to directors and officers.
-The Company awarded 13,600 restricted stock awards ("RSA") during the year ended June 30, 2014 and 3,500 RSAs during the year ended June 30, 2019.
-Total compensation cost that has been charged against income for the RSAs was \$33,688 and \$17,038 for the years ended June 30, 2020 and 2019.
-The total income tax benefit was \$7,000 and \$7,700 for the years ended June 30, 2020 and 2019.
+The Company awarded 13,600 restricted stock awards ("RSAs") during the year ended June 30, 2014 and 3,500 RSAs during the year ended June 30, 2019.
+During the year ending June 30, 2021, 900 RSAs were forfeited and 900 RSAs were awarded.
+Total compensation cost that has been charged against income for the RSAs was \$7,592 and \$33,688 for the years ended June 30, 2021 and 2020.
+The total income tax benefit was \$1,320 and \$7,000 for the years ended June 30, 2021 and 2020.
 The fair value of the stock was determined using the Company's over the counter bulletin board stock price at the grant date.
-RSA shares vest ratably over a three-year period for directors and a five-year-period for officers on the anniversary of the grant date.
+RSA shares vest ratably over a three-year period for directors and a three or five-year-period for officers on the anniversary of the grant date.
 The shares have voting rights and participants receive nonforfeitable dividends on the unvested shares.
 These shares are considered to be participating securities in the earnings per share calculation.